TurnkeyLedger/TLDex/README.md

   <li>python3 manage.py runserver</li>
 </ul>

-  6.Open a browser and navigate to http://localhost:8000 you should see the TLdex home page
+  5. Open a browser and navigate to http://localhost:8000 you should see the TLdex home page

 <h2> Accessing the DEX platform</h2>